 Water for Food Operations Manager South Tym Duncanson was at the event and said the announcement was well received and the project has a lot of community support.

-Developed in consult with local irrigators, the proposed scheme will capture water in winter, to be redistributed in winter and summer, to sites that currently do not have access to sufficient high-quality water, or do not have the capacity to capture water.
+“Developed in consultation with local irrigators, the proposed scheme will capture water in winter, to be redistributed year round to sites that currently do not have access to sufficient high-quality water, or do not have the capacity to capture water.

-The proposal has been strongly endorsed by local growers who have registered $10 million in support of the scheme via a formal 'Letter of Intent' process.
+“The scheme has been strongly endorsed by local growers who have registered $10 million in support via a formal 'Letter of Intent' process.